Garbagna Novarese

 Garbagna Novarese is a comune (municipality) in the Province of Novara in the Italian region Piedmont, located about 80 km northeast of Turin and about 7 km southeast of Novara.

 Garbagna Novarese borders the following municipalities: Nibbiola, Novara, Sozzago, Terdobbiate, and Trecate.

-Name origin
+Etymology

-It was mentioned for the first time in various documents dating back to between 840 and 1150, as Carpania.
-By the linguistic phenomena of lenition and first-type anaphonesis, since 1150 also names Garbania and Garbagna began to be used, while since 1367 only the latter has remained.

-On 31 May 1863 it was officially renamed from Garbagna to Garbagna Novarese, to distinguish it from Garbagna d'Alessandria.
+It is mentioned for the first time in various documents dating back to between 840 and 1150, as Carpania.
+From 1150 the names Garbania and Garbagna also began to be used, while from 1367 only the latter remained.
+On May 31, 1863, it officially changed its name from Garbagna to Garbagna Novarese, to distinguish it from its fellow regional Garbagna d'Alessandria.
 Curiously, in some official documents it is repeatedly called Garbagno.

+Regarding the origin of the name, it is believed that Carpania means a forest of càrpani (hornbeams), plants of the birch family that prefer dry soil: among the multitude of forests in the area at the end of the first millennium, that forest must have had an extremely interesting position, to the point of deserving a specific name.

+Although not referring directly to the town of Garbagna, an alternative origin has been proposed by some linguistic studies, which have highlighted how the Indo-European root *(s)kerb(h)- ("to braid") has generated many words in current European languages.
+In particular, passing through the pre-Roman base *garb-, the Franco-Provençal word garbagna ("basket") was obtained.

+Other interpretations claim that it derives from the Low Latin garbus ("bush"), thus meaning "wild and wooded place".

+History

+The history of Garbagna closely follows the history of nearby Novara.

+Symbols

+The coat of arms and banner of the municipality of Garbagna Novarese were granted by decree of the President of the Republic on June 18, 1949.